 Burr and Burton’s Free Meals Program and Eligibility

 Burr and Burton offers free breakfast and lunch to students who meet the free and reduced guidelines based on USDA income levels and household size.
 Students who are eligible receive a swipe card loaded with funds necessary to purchase breakfast and will qualify for a meal deal lunch each day.

 Students living in households receiving 3SquaresVT or Reach-Up benefits are automatically enrolled in Burr and Burton’s free meals program and will receive a letter from BBA indicating that they are enrolled.
 Families that do not receive an automatic enrollment letter can complete the meals form/application.
 Click on the box on the right to download the application.
 Hard copies are also available from Maureen Harvey in the Business Office.
 Eligibility determination will be made within five business days of receiving the completed application.
 Burr and Burton reserves the right to require income verification by requesting tax returns and/or pay stubs.

 The Burr and Burton Free Meals Program provides students with access to a healthy breakfast and lunch.
 Students are able to purchase food at any of the three locations on campus.
-Students who are part of the Free Meals Program are eligible for 1 free breakfast meal and 1 free lunch meal each day.
-The program provides students with a daily stipend for each meal.
-Students receive up to $2.75 for breakfast and up to $5.00 for lunch/after school snack.
-The stipend resets for each meal and for each day.
-Students may not roll over any unused balance from breakfast to lunch or from one day to the next.
+Students who are part of the Free Meals Program are eligible for 1 free qualifying breakfast meal and 1 free qualifying lunch meal deal each day.

-Students in the Free Meals Program must have cash if they wish to purchase additional qualifying items that go above the meal allowance or if they want to purchase any “Extra Cost" items.
+Students in the Free Meals Program must have cash or money on their MealTime account if they wish to purchase “Extra Cost" items.
 An Extra Cost item is any item sold which is NOT part of the above mentioned meal plan.